exakat/exakat/docs/Rules.rst

 ####################

 PHP's regex support the following list of options : eimsuxADJSUX.
-They are detailled in the manual : [http://php.net/manual/en/reference.pcre.pattern.modifiers.php](http://php.net/manual/en/reference.pcre.pattern.modifiers.php).
+They are explained in the manual : `http://php.net/manual/en/reference.pcre.pattern.modifiers.php <http://php.net/manual/en/reference.pcre.pattern.modifiers.php>`_.

 All other options are not supported, may be ignored or raise an error.